-Each side of the panel is formulated to be spectrally neutral.
-This means that all light that is reflected from either side is a true and accurate representation of the qualities of the light; nothing is added, distorted, or subtracted.
-Using your camera or post-production editing software, you can use the light reflected from the gray side or the white side as a precise reference to determine the exact lighting conditions.
+Each of the panels is formulated to be spectrally neutral.
+This means that all light that is reflected from each panel is a true and accurate representation of the qualities of the light; nothing is added, distorted, or subtracted.
+Using your camera or post-production editing software, you can use the light reflected from the white side as a precise reference to determine the exact lighting conditions.
 The camera or post-production editing software can then correct and balance all the colors in the entire photograph.